 This product contains static-sensitive devices.
 Use anti-static handling procedures to prevent electrostatic discharge (ESD) and component damage.

-1. Remove the battery cover, battery, SIM, antenna, rear housing and battery tray as described in the procedures.
+- 1. Remove the battery cover, battery, SIM, antenna, and rear housing as described in the procedures. - 2.
+Use the plastic tweezers to lift the transceiver board gasket away from the transceiver board (see Figure 7) .